“People can fetishize anything.”

-Many people with fetishes must have the object of their attraction at hand or be fantasizing about it, alone or with a partner, in order to become sexually aroused, get an erection, and have an orgasm.
+Many people with fetishes must have the object of their attraction at hand or fantasize about it, alone or with a partner, to become sexually aroused, get an erection, and have an orgasm.

-There is nothing bad, dirty or wrong about having a fetish or exploring your sexual side.
-Gay men have been known to embrace fetishes at a high rate and even have created communities around them, such as the Leather and Rubber scenes.
-Being sex positive, means having a healthy relationship with your intimate desires and respecting those of others.
+There is nothing terrible, dirty, or wrong about having a fetish or exploring your sexual side.
+Gay men have been known to embrace fetishes at a high rate and even have created communities around them, such as in the Leather and Rubber scenes.
+Being sex-positive means having a healthy relationship with your intimate desires and respecting those of others.

 Where Do Fetishes Come From?

-Sexual behavior experts don’t agree on the causes.
-Some people can trace their attraction back to early childhood, before they were aware of their sexuality.
+Sexual behavior experts disagree on the causes.
+Some people can trace their attraction back to early childhood before they were aware of their sexuality.

 Another theory revolves around children who transfer feelings of unrequited love from their parents onto an object, resulting in a fetish.
 This is closely related to displacement in psychology.

 The cause of some fetishes may be brain chemistry, which is invisible to the human eye and even difficult for scientists and doctors to understand.
-Some researchers believe that the reason why the foot fetish is so common is because of the areas in the brain that coincide with the genitals and feet are adjacent, and the wires get crossed.
+Some researchers believe that the foot fetish is so common because the areas in the brain that coincide with the genitals and feet are adjacent, and the wires get crossed.
 Read more about the fetish for feet here.

 A fetish can also come from seeing inappropriate sexual behavior during childhood or from sexual abuse, says Kenneth Rosenberg, MD.
 He’s a psychiatry professor at Weill Cornell Medical College.

-The big take-away is that fetishes are not only “normal”, they are very common.
+The big takeaway is that fetishes are not only “normal” but widespread.
 Where they arise in our personal history or brain chemistry does not matter.
-The fact is, this is the way we are wired, and it is perfectly fine.
-Don’t stress out trying to figure out why you love the smell of dirty jockstraps, just enjoy the funk and have fun.
+The fact is, this is the way we are wired, and it is wonderful.
+Don’t stress out trying to figure out why you love the smell of dirty jockstraps; just enjoy the funk and have fun.

 Are Fetishes OK?

-A sexual fetish is not a disorder by definition, but it can reach that level if it causes intense, lasting distress.
+A sexual fetish is not a disorder, but it can reach that level if it causes intense, lasting distress.

 When does a fetish become a problem?

-For the most part, you can engage in fetishistic behavior without negative effects.
+Most importantly, you can engage in fetishistic behavior without adverse effects.
 Just think of how many people are aroused by a pair of sneakers or a dirty jockstrap.
 What is a fetish that’s a bad thing?
-The DSM categorizes a fetish as a disorder only when it becomes the primary source of sexual satisfaction, disrupts regular sexual intercourse and causes distress.
+The DSM categorizes a fetish as a disorder only when it becomes the primary source of sexual satisfaction, disrupts regular sexual intercourse, and causes distress.
 However, this is the case for less than 1% of the population.